danielnaber/oxygen-languagetool-plugin/README.md

 ### Building

-Building the source code requires Java 7 or later, Maven, and your `.m2/settings.xml` to be set up [as described here](http://www.oxygenxml.com/oxygen_sdk_maven.html#maven_sdk_configuration).
+Building the source code requires Java 6 or later, Maven, and your `.m2/settings.xml` to be set up [as described here](http://www.oxygenxml.com/oxygen_sdk_maven.html#maven_sdk_configuration).

 Call `mvn package`, then unzip the resulting `target/oxygen-sample-plugin-workspace-access-1.0-SNAPSHOT-plugin.jar` to a sub-directory of your `oxygen/plugins` folder and restart Oxygen.

+### Changelog

+* 2014-08-12:
+    * works with Java 1.6
+* 2014-06-14:
+    * first snapshot release